DOB/DOD: September 4, 1917 (Norwalk, CT) – February 21, 1945; 27 years old

-Died at Camp Gordon, Georgia from injuries sustained during training.
+CIRCUMSTANCES: Died at Camp Gordon [Fort Eisenhower as of 2023], Georgia, from injuries sustained during training.

 From The Norwalk Hour February 23, 1945

-PFC Edward N. Wilson of 11 Fitch Street, died at the Station Hospital at Camp Gordon, Georgia, on Wednesday following injuries sustained in a maneuvering accident.
-Private First Class Wilson is survived by his wife, Mrs. Marion Wilson, his father, and mother, Mr. and Mrs. Edward Wilson, three sisters, Mrs. Lois Boyce, Mrs. Martha Zahn, and Mrs. Ruth Browne; one brother, Robert Wilson III of this city.
+PFC Edward N. Wilson of 11 Fitch Street died at the Station Hospital at Camp Gordon [Fort Eisenhower as of 2023], Georgia, on Wednesday following injuries sustained in a maneuvering accident.
+Private First Class Wilson is survived by his wife, Mrs. Marion Wilson; his father and mother, Mr. and Mrs. Edward Wilson; three sisters, Mrs. Lois Boyce, Mrs. Martha Zahn, and Mrs. Ruth Browne; and one brother, Robert Wilson III, of this city.
 Before entering the service, PFC Wilson was employed at the Segal Lock Company for several years.
 Funeral arrangements in charge of the A.J.
 Collins Company will be announced later.

 From The Norwalk Hour February 27, 1945